 The entire procedure takes approximately 90 minutes.
 Most patients go home the same day.

 A radiation oncologist and urologist perform the procedure.
 Both physicians are actively involved in all aspects of the implantation, from the planning to the post-operative care.
 During the procedure, the urologist provides ultrasound guidance and the radiation oncologist places the radioactive seeds.

 The procedure is performed as follows:

-The urologist inserts a tube with a camera called a cystoscope through the penis and into the bladder.
-If he or she detects any loose radioactive seeds within the urethra or bladder, they are removed.
+- The urologist inserts a tube with a camera called a cystoscope through the penis and into the bladder.
+If they detect any loose radioactive seeds within the urethra or bladder, they are removed.